bfemiano/song_plays_workshop_tutorial/VM_Setup.md

 ## File mount point.
 Data placed in the same directory as the Vagrantfile will appear on the Guest OS under the location `/vagrant`

-## To scp into vagrant box without vagrant ssh
+## To ssh into vagrant box without vagrant ssh
 `ssh student@127.0.0.1 -p 2222`

 ## To move data into the vagrant box: